wp-plugins/emoba-email-obfuscator-advanced/trunk/readme.txt

 == Changelog ==

-Ver 1.0  2009/11/16
+Ver 1.2  2009/11/19  Fixed repeat email bug: correctly treats identical repeat emails (of all types).
+Now converts emails placed in text widgets (requires 2.3).
 Ver 1.1  2009/11/18  Fixed problem with operation in comments - raised priority of filter so emails don't remain for default comment_text filters to act on.
-Ver 1.2  2009/11/19  Fixed repeat email bug: correctly treats identical repeat emails (of all types).
-Now converts emails placed in text widgets.
+Ver 1.0  2009/11/16

 == Acknowledgements ==